Les Misérables: The Staged Concert: Encore

 At the end of the final performance, Michael Ball announced that Bradley Jaden would be taking over the role of Javert in the new production.
 They then sang "Stars" together, as a duet.
-Next, Alfie Boe, who had performed in the concert, was joined by four other Jean Valjeans to sing "Bring Him Home": John Owen-Jones who shared the role with Boe, Jon Robyns from the new London cast, Dean Chisnall from the 2019 tour, and Killian Donnelly who was in the 2010 concert as well as the 2012 film.
+Next, Alfie Boe, who had performed in the concert, was joined by four other Jean Valjeans to sing "Bring Him Home": John Owen-Jones who shared the role with Boe, Jon Robyns from the new London cast, Dean Chisnall from the 2019 tour, and Killian Donnelly who Chisnall replaced in the tour.
 After speeches from Cameron Mackintosh and Claude-Michel Schönberg, the performance concluded with the ensemble performing "One Day More".

 Home media

 The Staged Concert was released digitally on 20 April 2020 in the UK and Australia, with a twice-delayed DVD and Blu-ray following on 2 November 2020 in the UK, having originally been scheduled for release on 6 April and then 20 April.

 The film was released digitally in North America on 4 August 2020.